zjunlp/DeepKE/example/triple/mt5/README.md

 ### Download data
-Download  `train.json` and `valid.json`  from official website https://tianchi.aliyun.com/competition/entrance/, and place them in the directory `./data`
+Download  `train.json` and `valid.json`  (although the name is valid, this is not a validation set, but a test set for the competition) from official website https://tianchi.aliyun.com/competition/entrance/, and place them in the directory `./data`

 ## 2. Run